-Fortunately, there are several way to build healthy relationships and improve one’s emotional health.
+Fortunately, there are several way to decrease loneliness and improve one’s emotional health.
 Below are a few of our favorite methods.

 There’s no single cause of loneliness—you may be feeling isolated because of a recent change, like a move to a new town, or because of a longstanding concern like social anxiety.
 No matter how one’s sense of isolation develops, it can cause a great deal of pain and seem impossible to resolve.
 Luckily, solutions are available.

-Consider a method such as cognitive behavioral therapy, which helps people develop healthier patterns of thinking about and reacting to their interactions with others.
-If your difficulty making new connections is rooted in past trauma, you might consider seeking a trauma-based treatment like Eye Movement Desensitization and Reprocessing (EMDR).
-No matter which approach you’d like to take, if you have any questions about loneliness or which type of therapy is right for you, we’d be happy to offer our advice via email at email@example.com.
+Consider a method such as cognitive behavioral therapy, which helps people develop healthier ways to interact with others.
+If your difficulty making new friends is rooted in past trauma, you might consider seeking a trauma-based treatment like Eye Movement Desensitization and Reprocessing (EMDR).
+No matter which approach you’d like to take, if you have any questions about loneliness or which type of therapy is right for you, we’d be happy to offer our advice via email at firstname.lastname@example.org.

 It can be challenging to reach out to others when we are feeling lonely, but it’s definitely a step worth taking.
 Guy Winch, a licensed psychologist and published writer on emotional well-being, suggests making a list of 5 people to reach out to when you are lonely.
 We recommend you include people who make you feel loved and appreciated, whose presence in your life seems secure.
-While a professional may be working with you to create and improve relationships in the long-term, your list of people can be an emergency support system for when you need a quick boost.
+While a professional may be working with you to create and improve relationships in the long-term, your list of people can help when you need a quick boost.

 The keys to ensuring that your conversation is relationship-strengthening are fairly simple: sharing and listening.
 Even on a hormonal level, our bodies respond positively when we open up to others.
 An article from Psychology Today notes that “sharing [information about ourselves] triggers the release of oxytocin—our bonding hormone, which activates higher levels of trust”.

-Technology has made it easier than ever to reach out to people who we rarely see, creating new opportunities to develop budding friendships.
-When accesed in healthy doses (10 minutes online versus, say, 3 hours), social media in particular can be used as a tool to connect and keep in touch with others.
+Technology makes it easy to reach out to people who we rarely see, creating new opportunities to decrease loneliness.
+When accesed in healthy doses, social media can be used as a tool to connect with others.

-Facebook is a great way to find commonalities with friends, even if you haven’t seen them in a while.
-For example, your newsfeed might show that a Facebook friend is interested in attending a concert near you (possibly one that you’re also interested in attending).
+Facebook is a great way to touch base with people who you may not have seen in a while.
+For example, your newsfeed might show that a Facebook friend is interested in attending a concert near you.
 Consider commenting on the post or messaging the friend about your shared love of the band.
 If you feel comfortable, you can even ask them to meet you at the concert.

-Facebook isn’t the only social media platform that connects us with others—apps like Instagram, Twitter, Linkedin, and online forums can be useful tools in starting a conversation.
-Maybe a coworker has been posting about their marathon training; consider starting a convo about long-distance running tips or even inviting them to jog with you.
-When used the right way, social media can be a powerful catalyst for connecting with others.
+Facebook isn’t the only platform that connects us with others.
+Instagram, Twitter, Linkedin, and online forums can be useful tools in starting a conversation.
+Maybe a coworker has been posting about their marathon training.
+Consider starting a convo about long-distance running tips or even inviting them to jog with you.
+When used the right way, social media can be a powerful tool for connecting with others.

-This winter season, be mindful of your feelings of loneliness.
-Seek others who will support you on your journey towards emotional health, and find courage when taking that first step of communication.
-We all deserve to feel secure in our social attachments, and to feel proud of ourselves for bravely and thoughtfully starting our journeys.
+Be mindful of your feelings of loneliness.
+Seek others who will support you on your path towards emotional health, and find courage when taking that first step of communication.
+We all deserve to feel secure in our social attachments, and to feel proud of ourselves for starting our journeys.